Gary O'Neil: Wolverhampton Wanderers

 On 9 August 2023, O'Neil was appointed head coach of Premier League club Wolverhampton Wanderers on a three-year deal, replacing Julen Lopetegui who had left due to disputes with the board.
 He became the club's first English-born manager since Kenny Jackett left in 2016.
-On his debut four days later, the team lost by a single goal away to Manchester United in which Wolves had a penalty appeal turned down in added time.
-Jon Moss, the referees' manager, apologised to O'Neil and said it was the wrong call.
+In O’Neil’s first match in charge, the team lost by a single goal away to Manchester United in which Wolves had a penalty appeal turned down in added time.
+Jon Moss, the Select Group 1 Manager of Referees, apologised to O'Neil and said it was the wrong call.
 On 30 September, Wolves inflicted a first defeat of the season on reigning champions Manchester City by winning 2–1.

-O'Neil led Wolves to success in a Black Country derby against West Bromwich Albion, at the first time of asking as Wolves coach, in the fourth round of the FA Cup on 28 January 2024 – the team securing a 2–0 victory at The Hawthorns.
+O'Neil led Wolves to success in a Black Country derby against West Bromwich Albion, at the first time of asking as Wolves head coach, in the fourth round of the FA Cup on 28 January 2024 – the team securing a 2–0 victory at The Hawthorns.
 It was Wolves' first success in any match against West Brom since 2011, their first win in any game at The Hawthorns since 1996, and the team's first FA Cup tie victory over the Baggies since 1949.

-In his first season O'Neil led Wolves to a 14th place finish and the quarter finals of the FA Cup, an achievement that earned him a lot of praise due to him inheriting a squad that had several key players depart and few new players signed.
-Due to his success in his first season, O'Neil signed a new four-year contract at Wolves on 9 August 2024.
+In his first season, O'Neil led Wolves to a 14th place finish and the quarter-finals of the FA Cup, an achievement that earned O’Neil a lot of praise due to him inheriting a squad that had several key departures and few arrivals joining the squad.
+Due to the success of his first season, O'Neil signed a new four-year contract at Wolves on 9 August 2024.

 O'Neil's second season in charge of Wolves began poorly, with the club failing to win any of their first ten league games, leaving them 19th in the league with three points.
-Wolves would bounce back by taking a 2–0 home win over Southampton and an unexpected 4–1 away win over Fulham lifting the team out of the relegation zone.
+Wolves bounced back with a 2–0 home win over Southampton and an unexpected 4–1 away win over Fulham, lifting the team out of the relegation zone.

 On 15 December 2024, O'Neil was sacked by Wolverhampton Wanderers following a 2–1 home defeat to Ipswich Town.
 At the time, Wolves were 19th in the league, four points from safety.
 They had suffered eleven defeats and won only two games all season.
-O'Neil also struggled with discipline in his final two games, with both ending in brawls; Mario Lemina lost the captaincy for a confrontation with West Ham's Jarrod Bowen, while Rayan Aït-Nouri was sent off after the Ipswich game, which also saw Matheus Cunha appear to fight with Ipswich staff.
+O'Neil also struggled with discipline in his final two games, with both ending in brawls; Mario Lemina lost the captaincy for a confrontation with West Ham's Jarrod Bowen, while Rayan Aït-Nouri was sent off after the Ipswich game, which also saw Matheus Cunha appear to fight with Ipswich’s staff.
 O'Neil said he "never had such a struggle" to coach players.
-Vítor Pereira replaced him.
+O’Neil was then replaced by Vítor Pereira.